Microsoft Teams Town Hall: Attendee Pack, Cost, and Alternatives

 | Embedding on your own website | yes | no |

-| Corporate design / branding | fully customizable (typography, colors, player, URL) | limited (logo, accent color) |
+| Corporate design / branding | fully customizable (typeface, colors, player, URL) | limited (logo, accent color) |

-| Q&A moderation | swimlane + filters, for backend teams | standard list |
+| Q&A moderation | swimlane + filters, for back-end teams | standard list |

-| Third-party apps in attendee view | n/a (capabilities integrated) | no longer supported |
+| Third-party apps in the viewer view | n/a (features integrated) | no longer supported |

-| Microsoft 365 license required | no (viewers just need a browser) | yes (organizer needs Teams Enterprise) |
+| Microsoft 365 license required | no (viewers only need a browser) | yes (organizers need Teams Enterprise) |

 Frequently asked questions